SolveStack/bootcamp-PY101-lesson-materials/lesson5C_june28/notes_during_class.md

 git checkout 05cf80aacf086c5595b26d53b400c44e4e450243
 git switch -c starting-point
 ```

+Refer to the accompanying [terminal output](terminal_output.txt) for example output.

+# You're ready to start coding!

 Then proceed to add the code to create a Car class definition, and then in main.py, to import your Car model.